josephmate/josephmate.github.io/_posts/2022-04-14-max-connections.md

 > [When a request comes in, it gets rerouted to one of several available servers for the request.
 But there's only 64k ports available so at any given time there can only be 64k outgoing requests max.
 So how can some websites serve millions of concurrent requests then?
 If someone could clear up this confusion that would be awesome.
 Thanks!](https://serverfault.com/questions/914997/how-does-a-load-balancer-get-around-the-64k-port-limit)

-and many more!

-So I put together this article arguing from three directions:
+So I put together this article to dispel this myth from three directions:

-1. WhatsApp a chatting app  and Pheonix a web framework build on top of Erlang have already demonstrated achieving millions of connections on a single server using a single port.
+1. WhatsApp, a chatting app, and Phoenix a web framework built on top of Erlang, have already demonstrated achieving millions of connections on a single server using a single port.
-2. What's theorically possible based on the TCP/IP protocol
+2. What is theoretically possible based on the TCP/IP protocol
 3. A simple Java experiment anyone can run on their machine if they are still not convinced.

 Jump to the summary at the end if you want to skip the details.

 # Experiments

-The Pheonix framework which [achieved 2,000,000 concurrent websocket connections](https://www.phoenixframework.org/blog/the-road-to-2-million-websocket-connections).
+The Phoenix framework which [achieved 2,000,000 concurrent websocket connections](https://www.phoenixframework.org/blog/the-road-to-2-million-websocket-connections).
-In the article they demonstrate a chatting application where they simulate 2 million users, taking 1 second to broadcast to all users.
+In the article they demonstrate a chat application where they simulate 2 million users, taking 1 second to broadcast to all users.
-They also provide details on the technically challenges these hit with their framework to achieve that benchmark.
+They also provide details on the technical challenges they hit with their framework to achieve that benchmark.

 WhatsApp also [achieved 2,000,000](https://blog.whatsapp.com/1-million-is-so-2011).
 Unfortunately, they only provide the details of the hardware and the OS configuration they used.